daronmcintosh/chocolatey-packages/wsl-ubuntu-2004/README.md

 *"Ubuntu 20.04 LTS on Windows allows you to use Ubuntu Terminal and run Ubuntu command line utilities including bash, ssh, git, apt and many more."* - <https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71>

-## Package parameters

-- `/RootInstall:true` - whether to set the default user as root.
-Defaults to `false`

 ## Note

 - This package checks to see if WSL is installed before downloading the distro archive file.
 If this check fails, the install will fail.